Amaansayed333/PolicyWise/README.md

 # DocMind
-🧠 DocMind – The AI That Remembers What You Read
+🧠 DocMind – The AI That Remembers What You Read.
-    DocMind is an intelligent document assistant that not only summarizes documents, but also remembers what it's read.It uses AI to generate concise summaries, stores them in a memory database, and recommends previously s

     DocMind is an intelligent document assistant that not only summarizes documents, but also remembers what it's read.
     It uses AI to generate concise summaries, stores them in a memory database, and recommends previously seen similar documents when a new one is uploaded — giving you instant context and insight.